 "Any recent act or failure to act on the part of a parent or caregiver that results in death, serious physical or emotional harm, sexual abuse, or exploitation, or an act or failure to act that presents an imminent risk of serious harm."

-By the age of 18, more than one in three children are involved in a child protection investigation.
+By 18, more than one in three children are involved in a child protection investigation.
 In 2019 alone, DCF agencies nationwide received about 4.4 million referrals for about 8 million children.
 Of these, about half were found to justify DCF intervention.

 DCF Investigations Can Be Distressing

 Suppose you're going about your day.
 You are cleaning the kitchen.
-You see your two kids through your kitchen window.
-They are riding their bikes in the street.
-Just a typical day.
+You see your two foster children through your kitchen window.
+They are riding their bikes in the street — just a typical day.

 You hear a knock on your door.
 You open it and find a DCF caseworker, first day on the job, standing on your porch.
 “I'm here to investigate a report of child neglect."
 You have no idea what they are talking about.